Skip to Content

 Tibidabo

-End your day with a little adventure to the highest point in the city!
-Tibidabo is a bit of a trek from the city center, but getting there is half the fun and definitely worth doing even while trying to see in Barcelona in 3 days.
+Tibidabo is the highest natural point in the city.
+It’s a bit of a trek from the city center, but getting there is half the fun and definitely worth doing if you have some extra time in Barcelona.

 At over 500 meters tall, Tibidabo is the highest mountain in Barcelona and offers sweeping panoramic view of the city, the hills, and the Mediterranean Sea.
 It is also home of an amusement park, a communications tower, and a fairy-tale like church (when viewed from the hills).